Upcoming events

 Tecumseh Trail to Fox Den

-Trip Leaders: Leslie Green and Elizabeth Pecora
+Trip Leaders: Leslie Green, A'Ame Joslin and Jeanine Mikell

 Type of Trip: Backpacking; Hiking